Dilatons Improve (Non)-Goldstones: Renormalisation Group Matters

-Let us discuss RG effects on $\xi(\mu)$ and then turn to the particular role at FPs.
-The non-minimal coupling $\xi$ in \eqref{eq:Lag} cannot be ignored since it will generally appear through RG effects, cf. \cite{Freedman:1974ze,Collins:1976va,Brown:1980qq,Muta:1991mw}.
-The expression in \eqref{eq:xi} should be seen as a LO-value, corrected by an expansion in a coupling constant $\la$, order by order in perturbation theory, $\xi(\mu) = \xid + \De \xi(\la(\mu))$.
+Let us discuss renormalisation group effects on $\xi(\mu)$ and then turn to the particular role at FPs.
+The non-minimal coupling $\xi$ in \eqref{eq:Lag} cannot be ignored since it will generally appear through renormalisation effects, see \cite{Freedman:1974ze,Collins:1976va,Brown:1980qq,Muta:1991mw}.
+The expression in \eqref{eq:dphi} should be seen as a LO-value, corrected by an expansion in a coupling constant $\la$, order by order in perturbation theory, $\xi(\mu) = \xid + \De \xi(\la(\mu))$.
 At trivial FPs $ \De \xi \to 0$ which is automatic since the coupling approaches zero.
 This leads to all the good properties such as UV-finiteness and compatibility with the weak equivalence principle in the deep-IR.

-Concretely, the renormalisation and the RG equation were first studied in $\la \phi^4$-models \cite{Freedman:1974ze,Collins:1976va,Brown:1980qq} where it was found that non-finite counterterms enter at $\ORD(\la^3)$.
+Concretely, the renormalisation and the renormalisation group equation were first studied in $\la \phi^4$-models \cite{Freedman:1974ze,Collins:1976va,Brown:1980qq} where it was found that non-finite counterterms enter at $\ORD(\la^3)$.
 In fact the absence of such terms would imply the existence of an unknown or hidden symmetry \cite{Freedman:1974ze}, which would have been an exceptional circumstance.
-The counterterms render the RG equation non-homogeneous.
-This means that $\De \xi(\mu) =0$ cannot be consistently imposed and that $\xi = \xi_d$ is not an RGFP, in the interacting theory.
+The counterterms render the renormalisation group equation non-homogeneous.
+This means that $\De \xi(\mu) =0$ cannot be consistently imposed and that $\xi = \xi_d$ is not a renormalisation group FP, in the interacting theory.
 In the $\la \phi^4$-model, $ \De \xi \to 0$ at the IRFP is discussed in \cite{Brown:1980qq}.
 For the UV, the situation is unclear since $\la \phi^4$ has either the triviality problem \cite{Fernandez:1992jh} or an unknown non-perturbative FP.
 The situation in this paper concerns Goldstones which are specific fields of an effective theory which is IR-free.
-One can therefore expect that for $\zz(\mu) = \zzd + \De \zz(\mu)$, $\De \zz(\mu) \to 0$ for $\mu \to 0$.
+One can therefore expect that for $\De \xi(\mu) \to 0$ for $\mu \to 0$ to holds.

-In summary, $\xi(\mu)$ and $\zz(\mu)$ ought to assume their free field values at trivial FPs.
-Outside FPs they are RG-scale dependent and as such renormalisation scheme-dependent quantities.
+In summary, $\xi(\mu)$ ought to assume its free field value at trivial FPs.
+Outside FPs it is RG-scale dependent and as such renormalisation scheme-dependent quantities.